The Ultimate Guide to the Best Playground and Restaurant Combos in Hong Kong for Families with Young Children

 - Address: G/F & 1/F, 23 Tong Chong Street, Quarry Bay, Hong Kong

-Walking Distance from Playground: 300 meters (~4 minutes with a stroller)
+- Walking Distance from Quarry Bay Park: 300 meters (~4 minutes with a stroller)

-4. Kowloon Park Playground + NOC Coffee Co.
-(Tsim Sha Tsui)
+4. Kowloon Park Playground + NOC Coffee Co. & Ruby Tuesday (Tsim Sha Tsui)

 Playground: Kowloon Park Playground